 Records are the classic music carrying format.
 They don’t feel disposable and they’re the perfect size for a pleasing interactive experience.
 The covers look great (almost like mini works of art, particularly if they’re something truly iconic like Dark Side Of The Moon by Pink Floyd or Rio by Duran Duran or Nevermind by Nirvana).
 More importantly, vinyl records make the music you want to sink into sound fantastic – so warm and welcoming.
 You definitely need a capable record player, and Ebuyer offers a couple of really good ‘entry level’ options – but more of that later…

-Over the last decade or so there have been more and more vinyl releases each year as record labels and artists alike cotton on to the fact that the music-buying public want an aesthetically perfect product.
+Over the last decade or so there have been more and more vinyl releases each year as record labels and artists alike cotton on to the fact that the music-loving public want an aesthetically perfect product.
 Alongside new offerings from mainstream and independent artists and reissues of albums which didn’t make it out onto vinyl when they were originally issued back in the days of CD, we’ve also had a total bounty of special release box sets and deluxe editions for the connoisseur.
 These luxury items often feature a treasure trove of unreleased tracks – remixes, demos, different versions and outtakes – which can offer unique glimpses into an artist’s thinking.

 We thought, what with Christmas approaching fast, it might be worth a look at the four finest deluxe vinyl releases put out this year.
 You’ll probably find something special for that special someone, and a decent new record player from Ebuyer as well…!